Atari Jaguar: Decline

 Figures from the NPD Group showed that at the end of year 1995, the Jaguar had statistically a share of zero percent of the "sold through" units (which are systems purchased by consumers) in the 32-bit market, which was also lower than the one percent held by its struggling rival 3DO.

 By November 1995, mass layoffs and insider statements were fueling journalistic speculation that Atari had ceased both development and manufacturing for the Jaguar and was simply trying to sell off existing stock before exiting the video game industry.
 Although Atari continued to deny these theories going into 1996, core Jaguar developers such as High Voltage Software and Beyond Games stated that they were no longer receiving communications from Atari regarding future Jaguar projects.

 In its 10-K405 SEC Filing, filed April 12, 1996, Atari informed stockholders that its revenues had declined by more than half, from $38.7 million in 1994 to $14.6 million in 1995, then gave them the news on the truly dire nature of the Jaguar:

 From the introduction of Jaguar in late 1993 through the end of 1995, Atari sold approximately 125,000 units of Jaguar.
 As of December 31, 1995, Atari had approximately 100,000 units of Jaguar in inventory.

 The filing confirmed that Atari had abandoned the Jaguar in November 1995 and in the subsequent months was concerned chiefly with liquidating its inventory of Jaguar products.
 On April 8, 1996, Atari Corporation agreed to merge with JTS, Inc. in a reverse takeover, thus forming JTS Corporation.
 The merger was finalized on July 30.

-After the merger, the bulk of Jaguar inventory remained unsold and would be finally moved out to Tiger Software, a private liquidator, on December 23, 1996.
+After the merger, the bulk of Jaguar inventory remained unsold and was finally moved out to Tiger Software, a private liquidator, on December 23, 1996.
 On March 13, 1998, JTS sold the Atari name and properties to Hasbro Interactive.
+Telegames continued to publish games for the Jaguar after it was discontinued, and for a time was the only company to do so.

+After Hasbro Interactive acquired all of Atari Corporation's properties, on May 14, 1999, Hasbro Interactive announced that it had released all Jaguar patents to the public domain, declaring it an open platform, and enabling extensive homebrew development without licensing or fees.
+Following the announcement, Songbird Productions joined Telegames in releasing unfinished Jaguar games alongside new games to satisfy the cult following.
+Hasbro Interactive, along with all the Atari properties, was sold to Infogrames on January 29, 2001.